 All that means is that you should be able to look at your workload at any time and see at a glance what needs to be done next.
-There should be other visual cues that help you determine priority of tasks and deadlines, and it should be easy to re-organize, edit, or add to.
-Visualizing work in this way helps you to tackle tasks in a focused way, and to easily track your progress over time.
+There should be other visual cues that help you determine the priority of tasks and deadlines, and it should be easy to re-organize, edit, or add to.
+Visualizing work in this way helps you to tackle tasks in a focused way, and easily track your progress over time.

 Limit your work in progress

 “Limiting our work-in-progress helps us complete what we start and understand the value of our choices.
 (We cannot do more work than we can handle — choose work wisely!)”

 This is one area that really makes Kanban stand out among other personal task management systems.
 A work-in-progress limit is just a limit on the number of tasks that you can be working on in a set amount of time.
 You define your own WIP limit.
 By limiting work in progress in this way, you avoid the pitfalls of multitasking.
 Kanban helps you to manage your workflow by forcing you to prioritize and focus on only a small number of tasks at a time.
 This ensures that your highest priority tasks are completed before you start on anything else.